OpenXiangShan/difftest/README.md

 * DifftestAtomicEvent
 * DifftestPtwEvent

+Simulation top:

+* LogCtrlIO
+* PerfInfoIO
+* UARTIO

-To use difftest, include all these modules in your design.
+To use `difftest`, include all these modules in your design.